 In the rapidly changing art and design landscape, Illustration is a key form of visual communication.
 Illustrators need the ability to think critically and innovatively, and must have the versatility and the dexterity to engage diverse audiences in a variety of contexts.
 Our illustration courses explore varied technical approaches and a broad range of pictorial strategies, while cultivating the ability to collaborate and adapt to diverse opportunities, from contemporary art exhibitions to careers in mass-media.

 Our program views all forms of illustration, from editorial to narrative, as opportunities for cultural inquiry.
-The position of Illustration within the Audain School of Visual Art and Material Practice underscores the potential of the practice to challenge prevailing conventions, ethics and expectations.
+The position of Illustration within the Audain Faculty of Art underscores the potential of the practice to challenge prevailing conventions, ethics and expectations.
 By firmly situating illustration practice in contemporary art culture, students are encouraged to question rather than follow, and to seek out new possibilities in the professional field.

 You will join a highly skilled community of illustrators and creative practitioners, possessing the knowledge and portfolio to enter the commercial and creative sectors.

 Comic Book Illustrator, Concept Artist, Interior Designer, Costume Designer, Project Coordinator, Owner/Designer, Illustration Historian, Project Specialist, Mural Artist

 After first year Foundation studies at Emily Carr, you will apply to enter the Illustration Major in your second year.